 Tobacco mosaic virus or TMV belongs to the Tobamovirus group, which cause mosaic-like symptoms on tobacco leaves.
 TMV is a plant virus that is generally disseminated through artificial inoculation rather than insect vectors.
 It was the first virus identified as a virus and the first virus ever purified.
-Since from the late 19th century, it was believed that a non-bacterial infectious disease showed detrimental affects on tobacco crops.
+Since from the late 19th century, it was believed that a non-bacterial infectious disease showed detrimental effects on tobacco crops.
 In the year 1930, the infectious agent was proved to be a virus.

 TMV mainly infects tobacco leaves, but can also infect well over 350 different species belonging the family Solanaceae.
 The virus particle consists of a single piece of nucleic acid (RNA) and a surrounding capsid protein.